-Zenzero clothing is created using only sustainable, biodegradable, organic, Fair Trade fabrics that cause no harm to the enviroment in their production.
+Our clothing and accessories are created using entirely sustainable, biodegradable, organic and Fair Trade fabrics.
+All of the materials we use to make our items have been thoroughly sourced to guarantee that neither the production of the fabric, nor the any third party companies we may purchase from, cause detrimental harm to the enviroment in their production.
 We refuse to work with materials featuring plastics or synthetics, including 'sustainable blend' fabrics which often feature a small percentage of sustainable fibres along with non-sustainable fibres such as polyester and viscose.
-This is a guarantee we hold dear and will never compromise on, allowing you to shop with complete peace of mind that you won't find any greenwashing here.
+This is a principle we hold dear and will never compromise on.

 Linen comes from the Flax Plant and is reknowned for it's versatility and strength.
 It is estimated that linen fibres are up to 30% stronger than cotton, increasing a linen garments lifespan and allowing for longer wear.
 Every part of Flax can be used to make other products, therefore promoting for zero wastage and it's both recyclable and fully biodegradable when treated using natural dyes.
 Linen production is also famously cost effective as Flax is super resilient and can grow even in the poorest of soil conditions.
 This means it uses far less water to produce than cotton as it requires only rainwater to grow (it's estimated that across it's life cycle, a linen shirt uses 6.4 litres of water in comparison to a cotton shirt which uses 2,700 litres!)